-AIR QUALITY AND WHY IT IS IMPORTANT
+AIR QUALITY AND WHY THIS PLAN IS NEEDED

-The City of Maribyrnong is one of the smallest and most densely populated municipalities in Victoria and has a population forecast for 2051 of 164,6371.
-Because of the proximity to the Port of Melbourne, the City is at the epicentre of the expanding growth in international trade coming into and going out of Australia.
-This expansion is fuelled mainly by diesel for the ships, trains and trucks that transport goods around the country.
+The City of Maribyrnong is one of the smallest and most densely populated municipalities in Victoria and has a population forecast for 2051 of 164,637.1 Because of the proximity to the Port of Melbourne, the City is at the centre of the expanding growth in international trade coming into and going out of Australia.
+Currently this expansion is fuelled mainly by diesel for the ships, trains and trucks that transport goods around the country.
 The decarbonisation of the nation's transport fleet will be very slow in the short term, further compounding the problem of poor air quality in the inner west, including the City of Maribyrnong.

-A number of studies estimate that between 2,616 and 4,884 die prematurely every year in Australia from air pollution exposure2.
-There is overwhelming historical medical evidence, documenting the serious adverse health effects of exposure to poor air quality caused by dust, coal, odour and emissions from transport3.
-This includes asthma attacks, various cancers, strokes, heart attacks, adverse birth outcomes, effects on the immune system, multiple respiratory effects and neurotoxicity.
+A number of studies estimate that between 2,616 and 4,884 die prematurely every year in Australia from air pollution exposure.2 There is overwhelming medical evidence, documenting the serious adverse health effects of exposure to poor air quality caused by dust, coal, odour and emissions from transport.3 This includes asthma attacks, various cancers, strokes, heart attacks, adverse birth outcomes, effects on the immune system, multiple respiratory effects and neurotoxicity.